Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 ### Price of goods in joint supply
 Goods in joint supply are when the production of one good leads to the production of another good.
 Increase in supply for one good → Increase in supply for the other good

 Example: Beef and leather are in joint supply because slaughtered cows provide both beef and leather.
-Price of beef increases → Increase in $Q_{s}$ of beef → More cows are slaughtered → Leather supply increases
+Price of beef increases → Increase in $Q_{S}$ of beef → More cows are slaughtered → Leather supply increases

 ### Price of goods in competitive supply
 Goods in competitive supply compete for the use of the same inputs.
 For these kinds of goods.
 Increase in price of one good → Decrease in supply of the other.

 Example: Leather handbags and leather shoes are in competitive supply, since both goods use leather as an input.
-Price of Leather handbags increase → Qs of Leather handbags increases → More leather diverted to producing leather handbags as it's more profitable → Less leather available for leather shoes → Supply of leather shoes decreases
+Price of Leather handbags increase → $Q_{S}$ of Leather handbags increases → More leather diverted to producing leather handbags as it's more profitable → Less leather available for leather shoes → Supply of leather shoes decreases